PowerCodersOrg/powercoders.org/site/content/city/career-day-zurich.md

 ---
 title: Career Day Zurich
 image: /img/header_companies_2.jpg
-section_title: Career Day Deutschschweiz
+section_title: Career Day
 text: >-
-  Are you an IT company or do you have an IT department in the Deutschschweiz? \
+  Are you an IT company or do you have an IT department? \

   We are looking for companies who would be willing to potentially offer internships or apprenticeships for our Powercoders graduates from